narang-arch/Stock_market_eda-2/README.md

 ---

 *This project was built as part of my data analytics portfolio.
-Feel free to fork, star ⭐, or reach out!*
+Feel free to fork, star , or reach out!*
+Fixed strikethrough formatting in README